Gandasegui/microbiome_TD/05_DA_testing_LCN2.md

-# Code to perfomr DA testing by spearman correlation and ALDEx
+# Code to perform DA testing by spearman correlation and ALDEx
 #### At phylum, family and genus level

 ```R